abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: January 7, 2018

+**Today's Progress**: Continued working on the Wikipedia viewer and solved another 6kyu CW Kata.

+**Thoughts:** This was one of those days with a lot of trouble-shooting and researching, and not a lot of visible progress.
+Once again, a lot of tweaking is required to get the API to work.

+**Link to work:** <a href ="https://codepen.io/abbywilson/pen/rpYrQO?editors=1010">Wikipedia Viewer</a>

 ### Day 5: January 6, 2018

 **Today's Progress**: Finished the weather app and completed several Codewars katas.
 Also started the next FCC challenge - to build a Wikipedia viewer.